culturemesh/CultureMeshAndroid/docs/README.md

 # CultureMesh Documentation
-This repository stores documentation for CultureMesh's Android app and API.
+This repository stores documentation for CultureMesh's Android app.

 ## Dependencies
 The following dependencies may be needed to successfully generate the